wq/wq/docs/patterns/identify.md

 The identify module enables a number of related tasks:
  * Managing third-party identifiers, including (where applicable) generating URLs to the authoritative third party web pages for those identifiers.
  * Matching columns in a spreadsheet to field names in the database (in the [dbio] project).
- * Generating "permalinks" or user-friendly URLs for project web pages that correspond to database records (e.g. in the general [REST API] and in the [chart] contrib module)
+ * Generating "permalinks" or user-friendly URLs for project web pages that correspond to database records (e.g. in the general [REST API])
  * Searching the entire database for entities in any table with a given identifier (in the [search] contrib module)

 > The identify module is among the original wq.db modules discussed in the paper [wq: A modular framework for collecting, storing, and utilizing experiential VGI](https://wq.io/research/framework).
 Since that paper, this module has been renamed from `wq.db.identify` to `wq.db.patterns.identify`.